Cleaning & Organizing

 You could lose money

 In the end, if you clean your laptop on a regular basis and maintain its internal components well, you’re almost guaranteed to extend its shelf life.
 Plus, not only will doing so save you thousands of dollars in refurbishments and updates, but you also won’t need a new laptop so soon down the road.
-You should ask yourself these key questions before buying a new computer, too.
+Be sure your newly cleaned computer isn’t running slowly with these 10 tricks.